apigee/henchman/README.md

 ## Contributing
 Just clone or fork from [https://github.com/apigee/henchman](https://github.com/apigee/henchman) and off you go!
 Fixing issues marked `easy` in the issue tracker is a great way to get started.
 Or you can help by creating more modules.
 Look at the modules section for more details.

+### Creating HenchmanErrors
+HenchmanErrors can be created using the `HenchErr(err, log.Fields{}, "extension message")` call.
+Creating a HenchmanError as opposed to a standard error allows the user to pass in extra information for logrus.
+Here are a few key things to note when creating a HenchErr:
+* `err` - place any `error` in here
+* `log.Fields{}` - Is a map.
+Place any information about the CURRENT function it's in.
+For example, plan information, task information, what machine it's on
+* `extension message` - Is a string that is prefixed onto the base error message.
+This extension message should contain information about the function that produced the error.
+For example, if an err occurred while unmarshalling, the extension message would contain "While unmarshalling".